 - 6.1.
-A student may seek a review of the decision of the Assessor by forwarding a written notice seeking a review to the appropriate Head of School within seven [7]working days of receiving the credit transfer decision.
-The Head of School may: - 6.1.1. determine no error was made and decision should stand; - 6.1.2. amend the decision; or - 6.1.3. re-assess the application.
+A student may seek a review of the decision of the Assessor by forwarding a written notice seeking a review to the appropriate Head of School within seven [7] working days of receiving the credit transfer decision.
+The Head of School may: - determine no error was made and decision should stand; - amend the decision; or - re-assess the application. - 6.2.

-The Head of School must advise the student in writing of their decision within 10 working days.

-6.2.
 A student may appeal the decision of the Head of School by forwarding a written notice of appeal to the Academic Registrar within 20 working days of receiving the decision from the Head of School.